Huawei ban clouds U.S.-China trade talks, tech sector

 The two sides are also at odds over how much more in U.S. goods China would have to agree to buy as well as how balanced the text of the draft trade agreement should be, Vice Premier Liu He, China’s lead trade negotiator, said last week.

+In the week ended May 9, Chinese buyers dropped orders for 3,247 metric tonnes of U.S. pork - the biggest cancellation in more than a year and a blow to an industry that has been banking on China increasing purchases because of African swine fever.

-Reporting by Yawen Chen and Se Young Lee and Diane Bartz; Additional reporting by David Shepardson in Washington, Stephen Nellis and Noel Randewich; in San Francisco and Arjun Panchadar in Bengaluru; Writing by Chris Sanders and Paul Simao; Editing by Sonya Hepinstall
+Reporting by Yawen Chen and Se Young Lee and Diane Bartz; Additional reporting by David Shepardson in Washington, Stephen Nellis and Noel Randewich in San Francisco and Arjun Panchadar in Bengaluru; Writing by Chris Sanders and Paul Simao; Editing by Sonya Hepinstall and Peter Cooney